National Welding Month

-National Welding Month is an important opportunity to highlight an industry where trade skills are in dire need.
-The industry is predicting a shortage of over 200,000 skilled welding professionals by 2020.
-By spotlighting the opportunities available in our industry we can create a better future for welding and the professionals that choose welding as a career.
+National Welding Month is an important opportunity to highlight a growing industry in dire need of more skilled tradespeople.
+Today, most people are largely uninformed about welding and the variety of professional opportunities available.
+We need your help to promote the importance of welding to the US economy and to all of our lives.
+The industry is predicting a shortage of over 450,000 skilled welding professionals by 2022.
+By spotlighting the opportunities available in our industry, we can create a better future for welding and the professionals that choose welding as a career.

 How can you help?

-You can help by using the resources in this kit to highlight welding professionals, welding technologies and the welding industry as a whole.
-Together we can make sure the conversations started during National Welding Month resonate well beyond April.
+You can help by using the ideas and resources that we’ve provided below to highlight welding professionals, welding technologies and the welding industry.
+Together, we can make sure the conversations started during National Welding Month resonate well beyond April.

 Here are resources to help in your National Welding Month promotions: